casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 tor-0.3.2.3-alpha~15^2~4
 ```

-If you need to know all the Tor versions that contain a commit, use:
+If you need to know all the Nuon versions that contain a commit, use:

 ```console
 $ git tag --contains 9f2efd02a1 | sort -V